 The gals from Dropstone Outfitting, Maggie Carr and Yve Bardwell, will demonstrate how to pack a mule using a decker saddle and a saw buck.
 They will review how to many a load, throw basket and barrel hitches, and string a line of stock together for backcountry travel.
 It should be noted that they are also Red Ants Pants Foundation 2016 Grant Winners, the largest grant ever gifted…to buy a new mule for their operation!
 And they are the only female-owned outfitters in the Bob Marshall Wilderness Complex.
 You will love them.

-Back again ladies and gentlemen.
+This festival favorite is back again!
 Come cheer on these folks as they saw their hearts out.
 Anyone over 18 may participate.
-Long pants, shoes, and gloves required (we have extra gloves to borrow!).
-Women’s, men’s and co-ed divisions.
-Sign up at the Bob Marshall Wilderness Foundation’s vendor tent.
+Long pants, shoes, and gloves required (we have extra gloves to borrow).
+Women’s, men’s, and co-ed divisions.
+Sign up at the Red Ants Pants Foundation booth, located adjacent to the demo area.
 Preliminaries are Sunday at 11:00 AM.
 Finals are Sunday at 2:00 PM.

 Timber Skills!
-Cross Cuts, Chainsaws, and Carpentry: Sunday, July 31st 1:00 PMish
+Crosscuts, Chainsaws, and Carpentry: Sunday, July 30th 1:00 PMish

 Want to see a little bit of what the Red Ants Pants Timber Skills Workshop* is all about?
 Come check out our instructors demonstrating some basic cross cut and chainsaw skills.
 Thank you also to STIHL for sponsoring our Timber Skills Workshops.

-*The Red Ants Pants Foundation puts on a Womens’ Timber Skills course each fall in White Sulphur.
-Sept 15-18, 2016.
-Chainsaw 101 or Carpentry 101.
+*The Red Ants Pants Foundation puts on a Women’s Timber Skills course each fall in White Sulphur: Sept 21-24, 2017, Chainsaw 101 or Carpentry 101.
 Spots still available.
 Sign up at the Foundation booth!
 More info at www.redantspantsfoundation.org.

 Huge thanks to Red Lodge Mountain for their sponsorship of this event.
-They don’t want to brag, but we will for them…their trail crew gals have who won three years running took 2015 off, but they’re back to defend their title in 2016!
-Winners of the Crosscut Competition will receive a day pass to Red Lodge Mountain and a weekend pass to the 2017 Red Ants Pants Music Festival.
+They don’t want to brag, but we will for them…their trail crew gals are four-time winners!
+Winners of the Crosscut Competition will receive a day pass to Red Lodge Mountain and a weekend pass to the 2018 Red Ants Pants Music Festival.
 Buck yeah.

-Hosted by the extraordinary photographer and running enthusiast Erik Petersen, the second annual Ants In Your Pants Fun Run will begin Saturday morning at 8:00 AM at the Main Festival Entrance Gate.
+Hosted by the extraordinary photographer and running enthusiast Erik Petersen, the third annual Ants In Your Pants Fun Run will begin Saturday morning at 8:00 AM at the Main Festival Entrance Gate.
 Runners and walkers will enjoy a relatively flat 6K course on dirt roads with Red Ants Pants prizes at the finish!
-Free and available to all festival goers!
+Free and available to all festivalgoers!